 Additionally, most candles are made of paraffin wax.
 When burned, paraffin wax creates highly toxic benzene and toluene which are the same toxins found in diesel fuel!
 If you love candles, it would be wise to select a cleaner soy wax or vegetable wax option.

 Nonstick pans are another swap-out to consider.
 When heated, nonstick coatings release fifteen toxic gases and chemicals, including two carcinogens.
 These toxins leach into the food we’re preparing.
 After researching ad nauseam, I found Lodge cookware to be the most non-toxic option.

 • Environmental Working Group = Good Energy

 Are you aware of the toxic ingredients that might be lurking in the household and beauty products you use?
 An easy way to find out is by bookmarking ewg.org.
 EWG makes it easy to research which products you might need to swap for healthier options.

 I’m grateful you shared some time with me today, learning how to up your wellness game.
-Be sure to check out the menu at the top of the page to access stimulating decor and style inspiration, personal growth insight, thought-provoking books, mindset altering podcasts, and refreshing blog posts. ♡
+Be sure to check out the menu at the top of the page to access stimulating decor and style inspiration, personal growth insight, thought-provoking books, powerful documentaries, and refreshing blog posts. ♡